meetecho/janus-gateway/README.md

                                   (default=off)
 	-R, --rfc-4588                Whether to enable RFC4588 retransmissions support or not  (default=off)
-	-q, --max-nack-queue=number   Maximum size of the NACK queue (in ms) per user for retransmissions
+	-q, --min-nack-queue=number   Minimum size of the NACK queue (in ms) per user for retransmissions, no matter the RTT
 	-t, --no-media-timer=number   Time (in s) that should pass with no media (audio or video) being received before Janus notifies you about this